fengandzhy/solutions/first/readme.md

         `currentCount = _requestCount;`
     `}`
     ```

 * **Explanation**: Ensures that updates to `_requestCount` are thread-safe, preventing simultaneous modifications by multiple threads which could lead to inconsistent states.

+  ## Unified exception handling

+  Unified exception handling logic is implemented here.
+In the `CoffeeServiceImpl`, two exceptions are thrown: one for April Fool's Day with a response code of 418, and another for when the coffee supply is depleted, with a response code of 503.
+I have used `ExceptionMiddleware` to uniformly handle these two types of exceptions.
+This approach significantly enhances system maintainability and reduces coupling between modules.

 ### Object-Oriented Design Principles Demonstrated